Emma’s Teaching Style Q&A, sourced from Brooklyn Poets

 What is your approach to critique/feedback?

 I approach feedback from a supportive, constructive, and holistic perspective.
-I enjoy seeing the potential in everyone’s poetry.
-With the writer’s intentions in mind, I like to focus on what is working well within the poem as well as what can be worked on to better serve what the poem is trying to do and communicate – and to go into the why for both.
-By holistic, I mean feedback goes beyond the line level, exploring the overall goals of the poet/poem, the form/structure chosen and how it relates to the content, and providing guiding questions for writer to consider in their revisions.
+I enjoy seeing the potential in everyone’s creative writing.
+With the writer’s intentions in mind, I like to focus on what is working well within the project as well as what can be worked on to better serve what the writing is trying to do and communicate – and to go into the why for both.
+By holistic, I mean feedback goes beyond the line level, exploring the overall goals of the writing/writer, the form/structure chosen and how it relates to the content, and providing guiding questions for writer to consider in their revisions.

-When I was studying writing in my undergrad program, Christine Kitano reshaped and opened up, in my mind, what poetry can look like — introducing me to and encouraging experimental forms — and taught in the context of the immense impact and role poetry has culturally and politically.
-Poetry workshops led by Emily Brandt, Jennifer S. Cheng, Suzanne Highland, and Cea have been favorites too because they each had immersive, inspiring approaches to poetry writing like somatic ritual, memory work, sensory experiences.
+Through workshops and teachers, my idea of what poetry and essay can look like was reshaped and opened up — introducing me to and encouraging experimental forms — and contextualized the immense impact and role writing has culturally and politically.
+Workshops led by Chelsea Hodson, Gina Nutt, Katie Marks, Emily Brandt, Jennifer S. Cheng, Suzanne Highland, Christine Kitano, and C have been favorites too because they each had immersive, inspiring approaches to writing like somatic ritual, memory work, sensory experiences, and personal and societal reflection.

 Why do you teach?